ANL-CEEESA/UnitCommitment.jl/docs/usage.md

 ### Customizing the formulation

 By default, `build_model` uses a formulation that combines modeling components from different publications, and that has been carefully tested, using our own benchmark scripts, to provide good performance across a wide variety of instances.
 This default formulation is expected to change over time, as new methods are proposed in the literature.
-You can, however, construct your own formulation, based the modeling components that you choose, as shown in the next example.
+You can, however, construct your own formulation, based on the modeling components that you choose, as shown in the next example.

 ```julia
 using Cbc